← All Charts

 When rates drop, homeowners rush to refinance.
 When they rise, it goes quiet.

-Refinance applications are up 132% compared to a year ago.
-Five years ago, volume was 62% higher, and today's activity is running at 25% of its all-time peak.
+Refinance applications are up 17% compared to a year ago.
+Five years ago, volume was 72% higher, and today's activity sits at just 16% of its all-time peak.

 Latest